 Seventh Grade winter expedition

 WHERE: The Froelicher Hut, a backcountry hut operated by the Tenth Mountain Trail Assn.
 Each group will cross‐country ski approximately 3.5 miles from the trailhead near Fremont Pass to the hut.

 WHAT: Students will have the opportunity to learn basic telemark skiing and to explore snow science and winter outdoor skills.
 A winter hut trip for Seventh Graders builds upon ski mountaineering skills that were introduced in Fourth and Fifth Grade.

 The school has skis, boots, poles, climbing skins and backpacks to outfit the entire class.
 If you have a good backpack you prefer to use, please bring it in to be checked before the trip.
 The Seventh Grade will be practicing with their equipment several times.
 There is a formal pack check on the Monday before the trip.

 On the first day, we depart the trailhead in mid-morning to ski in as a group, meandering through spruce and fir forests and crossing snow bridges over streams to reach the Froelicher Hut.
 This hut was built specifically for educational use; it includes a library and resource center and is a great basecamp for our explorations of the high alpine environment.
 After orienting ourselves to the hut and covering some basic backcountry skills (melting snow for drinking water, chopping firewood), we prepare dinner and settle in for the evening.
 At least one night, we will go out for a night ski, and our days are spent touring in the alpine environment, learning about snow science and map-reading, practicing with our beacons, and learning how to navigate the backcountry safely and wisely.
-Journaling, games, campfires, skits and other activities keep us busy each day and evening.
+Journaling, games, skits, and other activities keep us busy each day and evening.
 On the final morning, we wake up early to clean up the hut and pack up before heading back to the trailhead.